ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 That is: text in the editor and the data bundled with the language server (for example known prefixes).

 A simple example for these are suggestions of already defined variables:
 ![](img/examples/cmp_variable.png)
 This uses the parse tree to find all variables.
-Currently, this is done very naively, as this also suggests variables when they are out of scope:
+Currently, this is done very naively, as this also suggests variables that are out of scope:

 ![](img/examples/cmp_variable_dumb.png)